 Engoo Blog Language Tips

 There's an easy way to improve your English vocabulary: avoid the word "very."
 Instead, use stronger adjectives.
-Today, we'll show you how to do this using seven common adjectives.
+This time, we'll show you how to do this using a variety of common adjectives.

 1. Happy